kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 Your users will need to approve of transactions at some point in your dApp.
 When that moment arises you would want your users to fully comprehend what they are signing for.
-It's an explicit way for you as a dApp developer to communicate the terms of your interaction.
+When asking a user for consent, translations can provide an explicit way for you as a dApp developer to communicate the terms of your interaction.
 In this guide you will learn how to effectively provide translations for capabilities in a smart contract.
-Those translations are effectively asking your users for explicit consent.

 ## Smart Contract translation bundle registration